 MELD regularly seeks feedback from our service users who tell us how we are doing and how we can improve the services we deliver.
 MELD welcomes enquiries from anybody who would like to discuss volunteering opportunities.

 MELD groups include SMART, Auricular (Ear) Acupuncture and Mindfulness.
-We are currently offering SMART face to face on a Wednesday at 9.30 am at the Starfish Café in Musselburgh and online on a Thursday at 11.30 am on Zoom.
-Mindfulness continues to run on a Tuesday evening at 7 pm on Zoom.
+All the groups and meetings run face to face as normal at the moment .
 These groups are free and easy to access.
 More information can be found by clicking on the links below.

 Auricular (Ear) Acupuncture can be supportive to anyone struggling with withdrawal symptoms associated with reducing or stopping substances, including alcohol.
 This treatment can also help to reduce stress and anxiety levels.

-This service offers assessment, stabilisation or reduction of substance misuse in partnership with medical staff from the East Lothian Substance Misuse Service.
+This service offers assessment, stabilisation or reduction of substance use in partnership with medical staff from the East Lothian Substance Use Service.

 Mindfulness sessions can help individuals to focus on the present and sessions can be beneficial alongside other supports to help with managing stress and anxiety symptoms.
-These sessions are run at present online using Zoom with other group participants.
+These secessions run on Wednesdays at the Starfish cafe at 12.30 pm.